sdalal1/franka_bot_ros/README.md

 `picture_node` - This node offers a service to take a picture through the realsense camera.
 The image is processed into waypoints which are published to the 'outline_waypoints' topic.

-`Depth` - This node tracks the location of the paint colors on the palette.
+`colordetection` - The node is used to detect color in the palette placed in franka's workspace.The node uses Computer Vision to create a mask around the palette and braodcasts the location of each color with respect to the Franka's base frame (panda_link_0).
+The supported colors are blue, green,orange,purple,red and yellow.

 ### Custom Messages